William Hall (virologist): Career

 Hall earned his B.Sc.(Biochemistry) and Ph.D.
 (Biochemistry/ Virology) from Queen's University Belfast and his M.D. from Cornell University Medical College in New York.

 He began his career as an Assistant Professor of Medicine at Cornell University.
 Later he worked as the Senior Physician and Director of the Clinical Research Centre at the Rockefeller University in New York.
 He was the former president of International Retrovirology Association.
+He was Professor of Medical Microbiology at University College Dublin.

 He was a member of the National Public Health Emergency Team for the Irish Government.
 He is the former Director of National Virus Reference Laboratory (NVRL).

 Research

 He is known for his research in human retroviruses and the roles of viruses in the development of leukaemia and lymphoma.